 Behavioral psychologists have discovered that creating an ‘ownership experience’ by letting a potential buyer ‘try before they buy’ is a powerful way to close sales.
 You can use this same technique in your pitch.

 If you’re still in the design phase, creating a prototype or wireframes using tools like InVision, Marvel, or RedPen are great ways to show off the functionality and design of your tools without doing any actual coding to land on a great beginning presentation look—and these tools can be useful in things like designing a blog layout too.

-If you’re making a physical product but haven’t actually created it yet, you can easily go to a freelancer marketplace like 99designs, Crew, Fiverr or Upwork and find a designer who can make a beautiful 3D rendering for you.
+If you’re making a physical product but haven’t actually created it yet, you can easily go to a freelance job website like 99designs, Flexjobs, SolidGigs or Upwork and find a designer who can make a beautiful 3D rendering for you while working from home.

 6. Solicit testimonials from current users or investors